speedbooster/WindowQuotePro/README.md

 ```

 A copy of the said directory is available [here](https://www.MuhammadBilalKhan.com/work/WindowQuotePro).
+* Clone this repository and run `git submodule update --init --recursive` inside the repository
 * Open the project in Microsoft Visual Studio 2022 Community Edition.
-Make sure the build is set to *Release*.
-Build.
+She build to *x64 Release*.
+Build `(F7)`.
-* The application executable `WindowQuotePro` is built in subdirectory `out`.
+* The application executable `WindowQuotePro` is built in subdirectory `out` and the release is packaged in a *zip* file.

-InShaaALLAAH, the application would run as expected.
+InShaaALLAAH, the application would be built, packaged and run as expected.

 ### Source files